F5CodeGuru/asm241consolidated/module4/lab1/lab1.rst

 |

-3. Click Add and Save, then click Apply Policy in the top right and OK.
+5. Click Add and Save, then click Apply Policy in the top right and OK.

-4. Go to Security > Application Security > Policy Building > Learning and Blocking Settings and select “Advanced” in the drop-down on the right.
+6. Go to Security > Application Security > Policy Building > Learning and Blocking Settings and select “Advanced” in the drop-down on the right.

-5. Expand CSRF Protection and ensure all checkboxes are checked for “CSRF attack detected”
+7. Expand CSRF Protection and ensure all checkboxes are checked for “CSRF attack detected”.

 |